We worked so hard on this farmhouse porch curb appeal makeover. I am so pleased to say it is finally finished!

 I decorated this white rocking chair with a few simple pillows, a white vintage blanket and a straw hat.

-My husband built this white farmhouse porch swing, but a very comparable one is available ready made at Lowe’s.
+My husband built this white farmhouse porch swing.

 I kept the styling minimal, with a few gray buffalo check pillows, and this simple blanket, to tie in a little more black, on this side of the porch.

 I think it completely transforms our entire house, and gives it more of the simple farmhouse character from the outside, that we already have going on inside.

 I can’t wait to fill it with pumpkins this fall, and spend cozy evenings on the porch swing with warm blankets.

 This is definitely a place I am proud to call home!